 - Raised with multi-national corporations the issue of adoption of voluntary codes of conduct in the employment and treatment of children not only in their respective enterprises, but in enterprises supplying their manufacturing.
 The Congress sought to encourage this form of self-regulation and its work continues on this task.

-- Contributed funds towards the building of two schools in Central America and a community farming plot for Central American women whose husbands were some thousands of kilometers away, working in mines.
+- Contributed funds towards the building of two schools in Central America and a community farming plot for Central American women whose husbands were some thousands of kilometres away, working in mines.